felixmckenzie/felixmckenzie/README.md

 ### Hi, I'm Felix 👋
-I'm a student @CoderAcademy working hard towards a diploma of Information Technology
+I'm a student @CoderAcademy working towards a diploma of Information Technology

 I like to build things with: